Bacterial Nasal Infections

 Bacteria may cause pimples and boils (furuncles) to form just inside the opening of each nostril (the nasal vestibule).

 More serious infections result in boils (furuncles) in the nasal vestibule.
-Boils may develop into a spreading infection under the skin (cellulitis) at the tip of the nose.
+Nasal furuncles may develop into a spreading infection under the skin (cellulitis) at the tip of the nose.
 A doctor becomes concerned about infections in this part of the face because veins lead from there to the brain.
-A life-threatening condition called cavernous sinus thrombosis can develop if the bacteria spread to the brain through these veins (see Cavernous Sinus Thrombosis).
+A life-threatening condition called cavernous sinus thrombosis can develop if the bacteria spread to the brain through these veins.

 A person with a nasal furuncle usually takes an antibiotic by mouth and applies mupirocin ointment and also moist hot cloths 3 times a day for about 15 to 20 minutes at a time.
 A doctor may need to surgically drain large boils or those that do not respond to antibiotic therapy.